Derived deformation theory of algebraic structures: Formal moduli problems and algebraic structures

 The completeness of a $L_{\infty}$ algebra allows to define properly the notion of Maurer-Cartan element: \begin{defn} (1) Let $g$ be a complete $L_{\infty}$-algebra and $\tau\in g^1$, we say that $\tau$ is a Maurer-Cartan element of $g$ if

 The set of Maurer-Cartan elements of $g$ is noted $MC(g)$.

 (2) The simplicial Maurer-Cartan set is then defined by , where $\Omega_{\bullet}$ is the Sullivan cdga of de Rham polynomial forms on the standard simplex $\Delta^{\bullet}$ (see~\ref{SS:CDGA} and \cite{Sul}) and $\hat{\otimes}$ is the completed tensor product with respect to the filtration induced by $g$. \end{defn} The simplicial Maurer-Cartan set is a Kan complex, functorial in $g$ and preserves quasi-isomorphisms of complete $L_{\infty}$-algebras.
-The Maurer-Cartan moduli set of $g$ is $\mathcal{MC}(g)=\pi_0MC_{\bullet}(g)$: it is the quotient of the set of Maurer-Cartan elements of $g$ by the homotopy relation defined by the $1$-simplices.
+The \emph{Maurer-Cartan moduli set} of $g$ is $\mathcal{MC}(g)=\pi_0MC_{\bullet}(g)$: it is the quotient of the set of Maurer-Cartan elements of $g$ by the homotopy relation defined by the $1$-simplices.
 When $g$ is a \emph{complete dg Lie algebra}, it turns out that this homotopy relation is equivalent to the action of the gauge group $exp(g^0)$ (a prounipotent algebraic group acting on Maurer-Cartan elements), so in this case this moduli set coincides with the one usually known for Lie algebras.
 We refer the reader to \cite{Yal2} for more details about all these results.
-We also recall the notion of \begin{defn}[Twisting by a Maurer-Cartan element].
-The twisting of a complete $L_{\infty}$ algebra $g$ by a Maurer-Cartan element $\tau$ is the complete $L_{\infty}$ algebra $g^{\tau}$ with the same underlying graded vector space and new brackets $l_k^{\tau}$ defined by